imagej/imagej.github.io/pages/Contributing.md

     patch.
   - Submit a pull request on GitHub against

-{% include github content='TODO' %} .
-Please note, though, that none of
+{% include github org='imagej' repo='imagej1' label='the' %} .
+Please
-[the past Pull
-Requests](https://github.com/imagej/imagej1/pulls?q=is%3Apr+is%3Aclosed)
-were merged using the standard Git workflow.
+note, though, that none of [the past Pull Requests](https://github.com/imagej/imagej1/pulls?q=is%3Apr+is%3Aclosed) were merged using the standard Git workflow.